Top California Estate Planning Attorney

 Generally, we require that half of the payment be made when you decide to hire us and sign our fee agreement.
 The other half is due on signing.
 We believe in the importance of estate planning.
 With that said, we will gladly work with anyone on setting up a payment plan for the cost of your estate plan if you currently are under financial hardship.
 Please contact us if you have any questions.

-California Flat Fee Estate Planning- We Don’t Believe in Billing by the Hour for Estate Planning
+Flat Fee Estate Planning: We Don’t Believe in Billing by the Hour when drafting a California Estate Plan.

 Legal fees are often a source of anxiety for families.
-This anxiety can lead to a delay in putting an estate plan in place.
+This anxiety can lead to a delay in putting a California estate plan in place.

 In addition, we have found that when the clock is always running, clients can make rash decisions or avoid asking their estate planning lawyer questions.